FAForever/wiki-pages/Development/Mapping/Gaea/Texturing.md

 {.is-info}

 # A review of texturing basics
 This workflow aims to emulate the way that textures are applied in FAF.
-We will setup a framework that simulates a maximum of eight stratums, stacked on top of eachother.
-However, the texturing in Gaea will always be an approximation, as the approach differs in a few critical areas.
+We will setup a graph that simulates a maximum of nine stratums, one base stratum and 8 stratums with accompanying stratum masks, stacked on top of eachother.
+However, the texturing in Gaea will always be an approximation of what the map will look like in the FAF editor, as the approach differs in a few critical areas.
 Firstly, FAF uses tiled textures: textures are repeated over the map and exposed to certain parts of the terrain using masks.
-Interestingly, this results in both higher and lower resolution textures.
-The resolution of the textures for each pixel of the heightmap will be bigger in game: the tiling of the textures, especially at a low zoom-level, will result in far higher pixel density per area of the map than compared to a map-wide decal.
-However, since these textures are tiled, the textures aren't specific for the terrain except in the sense that they are exposed to specific parts of the terrain.
-Creating a map-wide albedo decal in gaea however will allow you to assign specific colours and texture to specific parts of the map, but due to file size restrictions you will not be able to approach the resolution per heightmap-pixel that tiled textures will provide you.
+Interestingly, in some way this results in both higher and lower resolution.
+The resolution of the textures for each pixel of the heightmap will be bigger in game: the tiled textures, especially at a low zoom-level, will result in far higher pixel density per area of the map than compared to a map-wide decal.
+However, since these textures are tiled, the textures aren't specific to individual pixels of the terrain heightmap, except in the sense that they are exposed to specific parts of the terrain.

-As a result, map-wide albedo decals should not be used to texture the full map at once.
-Although 16K textures might suffice for 5km maps, generally the resulting file size makes actually using this approach prohibitive.
-A better method is to create a textured map in Gaea,
+Creating a map-wide albedo decal in Gaea however, will allow you to assign specific colours and texture to specific parts of the map, but due to file size restrictions you will not be able to approach the resolution per heightmap-pixel that tiled textures will provide you.
+Although 16K textures might suffice for 5km maps, generally the resulting file size makes  using this approach prohibitive.
+As a result, map-wide albedo decals should not be depended on to texture the full map without support from the tiled textures.

-Due to this, the resolution of the textures in the game can be of higher quality than the map-wide textures produced in Gaea, although they are less specific to the terrain.

-## Prerequisites

-This process is dependent on masks, a tutorial for which is available here.
+A better method, to get the best of both approaches, is to create a textured map in Gaea, use the result to render a map-wide albedo decall, and use that decall to support and enhance the textures applied by using the stratum layers and stratum masks.
+As the approach here detailed requires you to setup stratum masks anyway, using this approach should not be much more effort.

+#